PET TRAVEL REQUIREMENTS & RESTRICTIONS

 Airbus 330-200 Aircraft Restriction

-Animals will not be accepted as checked baggage on any Delta operated A330-200 aircraft.
+Animals will not be accepted as checked baggage or cargo on any Delta operated A330-200 aircraft.
 There are no exceptions to this restriction for any passenger.
 Learn more about your aircraft.
 Other restrictions may apply

 Flat Bed Seat Restriction